openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The reponse type `vp_token` can be used with different response modes as defined in [@!OAuth.Responses].
 The default encoding is `fragment`, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.

-A response of type `vp_token` consists of the following parameters:
+When response type is `vp_token`, response consists of the following parameters:

 * `vp_token` REQUIRED.
-String parameter that MUST either contain a single verifiable presentation or an array of Verifiable Presentations which MUST be represented as a JSON string or an object depending on a format as defined in Section 9.3 of [@!OpenID.VCI].
+String parameter that MUST either contain a single Verifiable Presentation or an array of Verifiable Presentations.
+Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 * `presentation_submission`.
 REQUIRED.
-The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers as specified in the corresponding request to the respective Verifiable Presentations within the VP Token along with format information.
+The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers in the corresponding request to the respective Verifiable Presentations within the VP Token.
 The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective Verifiable Credentials.
 * `state` OPTIONAL. as defined in [@!RFC6749]

 The `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
 Clients MUST ignore any `presentation_submission` element included inside a VP.